dyne/Zenroom/docs/website/docs/crypto.md

 end
 ```

-One can play around with this code already, using our [online demo](/demo).
+One can play around with this code already by using our [online demo](/demo).

 ### ECQV